-Born in Iran, Dr. Sasan Fayazmanesh is an economics professor at California State University – Fresno.
+Born in Iran, Dr. Sasan Fayazmanesh was an economics professor at California State University – Fresno.
 He received his Bachelor’s and Master’s degrees in applied mathematics from Cal State – Los Angeles and UCLA, respectively.
 He then went on to earn a Ph.D. in economics at the University of California’s Riverside campus.

 Dr. Fayazmanesh’s writings have appeared in such publications as the Journal of the History of Economic Thought, Research in the History of Economic Thought and Methodology, the Encyclopedia of Political Econom, and the Review of Radical Political Economics.
 He authored a 2006 book titled _Money and Exchange.

 Fayazmanesh detests the United States and Israel.
 He condemns the U.S. government’s classification of Hamas, Islamic Jihad, and Hezbollah as terrorist groups, asserting that the designation is based solely — and unjustly — on the fact that those groups “are hostile to the Israeli occupation and answer violence with violence.”

 Fayazmanesh denounces what he calls “the holy alliance” between the U.S. and Israel, whose names he mockingly combines as “USrael” to show that the two nations’ foreign policies are interwoven, inseparable, and mutually supportive.
 He states: “USrael has been using the accusation of Iran developing WMD for a long time to overthrow the Iranian government. . . .
 The Israelis, of course, have been repeating the same charge. . . .
 The USraeli accusation is . . . quite hypocritical.
 Both countries have nuclear weapons.
 Both are engaged in research and development in the area of nuclear weapons technology.
 Both are ready to use nuclear weapons if necessary.”